2015-2017 Community Impact Grant Application Process

 Partners: Chehalem Youth & Family Services, Head Start of Yamhill County\Newberg School District, George Fox Behavioral Health, Youth Opportunity Program, Lutheran Family Services Ministerial Association, Friends of Chehalem House, Cedar Hills Hospital, Yamhill County, First Step Adolescent Center Providence, Dr. Rosales, Dr. Ken Whittaker, Love Inc

-Single Program Grants are awarded for a one-year period.
+Single Program Grants are awarded for a one-year period, with the goal of funding for the second year as well.

 Congregations Helping People